When you’re ready for that next step, you have three options to choose from when moving your mortgage during a promotional period:

 Your property may be repossessed if you do not keep up repayments on your mortgage

-Use our calculator to get an idea of how much your total monthly payment would be.
+Use our calculator to see how much your new mortgage payment would be if you want to borrow more.

 Your property may be repossessed if you do not keep up repayments on your mortgage